“I hate my body!” Are you unhappy with your weight? Read this.

 - Following accounts that make you feel no good/pretty/thin enough.

 The people you spend the most time with have the biggest influence on you.
 So, who are YOUR biggest influencers?
+It’s time to review your inner circle.
 I got clear on mine.

 - I used to date a guy whose unhealthy eating was bad news for me.
 I broke up with him.

 - My friend used to drink lots of alcohol and got drunk at every catch-up.
 We talked it through.
 Now she doesn’t drink as much.

 - I had another friend who always judged other women’s bodies.
 It made me feel crap.
 We don’t hang out much anymore.